Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Hyperparameters and Model Structures for Training Stability Experiments

-Table~\ref{tb:models} gives the 18 model structures used in our paper.
-MNIST and Fashion-MNIST use exactly the same model structures.
-Most CIFAR models share the same structures as MNIST models (unless noted on the table) except that their input dimensions are different.
-Model A is too small for CIFAR thus we remove it for CIFAR experiments.
-Models A - J are the ``small models'' reported in Table~\ref{tbl:result}.
-Models K - T are the ``large models'' reported in Table~\ref{tbl:result}.
+Table~\ref{tb:models} gives the 18 model structures used in our training stability experiments.
+These model structures are designed by us and are not used in~\citet{gowal2018effectiveness}.
+Most CIFAR-10 models share the same structures as MNIST models (unless noted on the table) except that their input dimensions are different.
+Model A is too small for CIFAR-10 thus we remove it for CIFAR-10 experiments.
+Models A - J are the ``small models'' reported in Figure~\ref{fig:cifarepsschedule2}.
+Models K - T are the ``medium models'' reported in Figure~\ref{fig:cifarepsschedule2}.
 For results in Table~\ref{tab:ibp_bound_compare}, we use a small model (model structure B) for all three datasets.
+These MNIST, CIFAR-10 models can be trained on a single NVIDIA RTX 2080 Ti GPU within a few hours each.